DigiScore/digiscore.github.io/pages/digital_syzygies.md

 subject to responses measured by six EEG performance metrics: engagement, excitement, focus, interest, relaxation, stress.
 Each musician contributed samples of sound to a shared library catagorised into the six EEG performance metrics.
 This digital score allowed individual musicians to ‘plug’ into a composition using the brain reader, and in realtime control the libraries of self-created sound files into music.
-The results are a shjiftng collage of different sounds.
+The results are a shifting collage of different sounds.
 This could then be either recorded and shared amongst the team, released as an album, or presented in a live performance environment with an instrumentalist reacting to the soundscape and optional visual material.

 Further details [HERE](../_posts/2022-10-31-Digital_Syzygies.md/)